- We advise you to exercise normal safety precautions. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 We advise you to exercise normal safety precautions in Belgium.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

-There is an ongoing threat of terrorism in Europe.
-In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid, and Moscow.
+We assess there is a heightened threat of terrorist attack in a number of European countries, including Belgium.
+This threat is posed by those motivated by the current conflict in Iraq and Syria.
+In the past, terrorist attacks have occurred in a number of European cities, including Brussels, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
-In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.
+In addition, a number of planned attacks have been disrupted by European security services in recent years.
 Brussels hosts a number of international institutions, including the European Union and NATO.
+Australians should remain vigilant in public places and report any suspicious activity to police.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General Advice to Australian Travellers.